Jamukha: Mongolian Leader, Military And Childhood Friend Of Genghis Khan But Not Forever

 Wax sculpture of Jamukha in the Museum of the Genghis Khan Equestrian Monument Complex in Arkhust, Mongolia. source

-Little is known about the early years of Jamukha but it is known that he was born into the sub tribe called the Jadaran, which was a part of the Khamag Mongol tribe.
+Little is known about the early years of Jamukha but it is known that he was born into the subtribe called the Jadaran, which was a part of the Khamag Mongol tribe.

-One detail of his early years does survive.
+One detail of his early years did survive.
 It is said that Jamukha was a childhood friend of Genghis Khan.
 They must have been really close as the two performed a blood brother ritual and became united by blood.

 From records that survived it is known that Jamukha was Genghis’ true friend.
 Their oath to be forever faithful to each other survived many years and they also worked to keep authority from intervening and ruining that friendship.

-For a while it looked like the two men would stay faithful to each other.
+For a while, it looked like the two men would stay faithful to each other.
 When Genghis Khan’s wife was captured, Jamukha was there to help his friend recover her and bring her back to safety.

 Friendship Begins To Sour